 Fesko claims that Van Til’s Kantian leanings do not allow him to deal with the challenge of postmodernism.
 This is the reverse of the matter.
 The change from modernism to postmodernism is a recapitulation of an earlier period of intellectual history that gave rise to Kantianism.
 In the 1700s, David Hume tried to account for knowledge on a purely empirical basis, but he discovered that he could not account for any order to nature, only sense impressions that change by the moment.
 Kant was awakened from his “dogmatic slumbers” by Hume’s failure to account for scientific knowledge through empiricism and attempted to save science by proposing that the order that we find in nature is actually the product of categories of the autonomous human mind that are imposed on sense experience.
 Then in the twentieth century, the logical positivists, or more broadly, the modernists, tried again to account for knowledge and science in terms of pure sense experience.
 Like Hume, they failed, which begat postmodernism with its Kantian-type of claim that all facts are interpreted facts.
 As W.V.O.
 Quine puts it, all beliefs, scientific or otherwise, are “underdetermined by experience.”
 Van Til agrees with the claim of postmodernism that all facts are interpreted facts.
 He says that “description is patternization.
 It is an act of definition.
 It is a statement of the what as well as of the that.
 It is a statement of connotation as well as of denotation.
 Description itself is explanation.”
 Van Til avoids the relativism of postmodernism because, in accord with the Bible, he attributes to God an absolutely true interpretation of reality, so our finite human interpretations of reality must reflect God’s interpretation in order to be true.
 If humans cannot get outside of language, and if human autonomy is true, then the world outside the human mind is unintelligible.
 Every individual lives in his own world with his own self-created “truth.”
 That is the terminus of postmodernism.
 On the other hand, if humans cannot get outside of language, and an absolutely rational, linguistic God is the Creator of the universe, then the categories of the human mind can reflect the operation of the world outside the human mind.
 The Thomist position is closer to the modernist position in its insistence that all knowledge begins with sensation (“Nothing is in the intellect that was not previously in sense.”
 De Veritate, Article III), and thus the Thomist is the one who has less common ground to relate to postmodernism than the Van Tillian.
 That doesn’t make Van Til’s position right, but it refutes Fesko’s claim against Van Til’s position.

 In conclusion, Fesko and the other Reformed Thomists who endorse his book need to start over from scratch.
 They don’t understand Van Til’s criticisms of Aquinas.
 If Van Til misunderstands Aquinas, they haven’t proven it.
-Or better, they should realize that they didn’t understand Van Til, but now he makes a lot of sense.
+Or better, they should realize that they didn’t understand Van Til; and he actually makes a lot of sense.
 They should realize that Van Til’s apologetic methodology provides the best answers to the philosophical and evidential claims against Christianity and it best defends the Reformed doctrines of God’s sovereignty, man’s total depravity, and the supremacy of Scripture.

 Peter E. Gordon, Continental Divide: Heidegger, Cassirer, Davos (Cambridge, MA: Harvard University Press, 2010), pp. 58-59.